fridadwi/promo-card-instagram-filter-tutorial/README.md

 # Overview

-On the ILO (International Labor Organization) [report](https://www.ilo.org/wcmsp5/groups/public/---dgreports/---dcomm/documents/briefingnote/wcms_755910.pdf), the estimated total working hours loss was 495 million full-time equivalent jobs (FTE) due to the Covid-19 pandemic.
+On the ILO (International Labor Organization) [report](https://www.ilo.org/wcmsp5/groups/public/---dgreports/---dcomm/documents/briefingnote/wcms_755910.pdf), the estimated total working hours loss was 495 million full-time equivalent jobs (FTE) because of the COVID-19 pandemic.

 ![pandemi](tutorial_images/00_sad.gif)

-In Indonesia, many people have lost their source of income due to this pandemic.
+In Indonesia, many people have lost their source of income because of this pandemic.
 They are trying to find new opportunities by opening small businesses.
-Instagram as one of the social media platform with the largest users in Indonesia, that’s why many small businessowner choose this platform to promote their product.
+The number of Instagram users in Indonesia is huge, that’s why many small business owners choose this platform to promote their product.

-One of Instagram's great features for promotion is **Instagram Story** with various interesting **Filters**.
-In this tutorial we will try to create a Filter which can be used for promotion.
-This Filter will be in the form of a **Promo Card** that can be easily modified with an image or photo that  **user has prepared themself** for each promotion program.
+One of Instagram’s outstanding features for promotion is **Instagram Story** with various interesting **Filters**.
+In this tutorial, we will try to create a filter for small business promotion.
+Users can change the **Filter image** with an image or photo that **they have prepared themselves** for each promotion program.

 ![filter](tutorial_images/sample01.gif)![filter](tutorial_images/sample02.gif)

-Please try the sample filter that we will create by visiting this link https://www.instagram.com/ar/950069895499758/
+To try out the sample filter we will create, you can visit this link https://www.instagram.com/ar/950069895499758

 We hope the promo card filter can add more engagement for the business owner.

-We try to design this tutorial to be applied by users who are new to coding or have never even used **Spark AR Studio**, so hopefully it can help those who are looking for new opportunities in the midst of this pandemic.
+We plan this tutorial for a beginner that never code or never uses **Spark AR Studio**.
+We hope this tutorial can help those who are looking for new opportunities amid this pandemic.

-This tutorial will cover **3 main things**:
+This tutorial will cover **3 fundamental things**:

 * **Preparation** and how to install Spark AR Studio
 * **Create a simple Filter** in the form of a Promo Card with the **Gallery Texture** feature, where later the user can use their own image or photo on the Filter.
-* **Testing** and the steps to **publish** Filter that we have created.
+* **Testing** and the steps to **publish** the Filter we have created.

-We hope that after following this tutorial you will be able to create your own filter that works well and managed to publish it.
+We hope that after following this tutorial, you can create your own filter that works well and published it.

 # Table of Content
 - [Overview](#overview)